 On the other hand, processed food will weigh you down and drain you of your energy, even though you are often consuming far more calories than you would with a similar meal made from scratch at home.
 This is because they are not energy foods and their calories are empty calories.
 Empty calories serve no purpose, except to turn into fat in our bodies.

-People are coming to realize that the old fashioned way of doing things seemed to better for our bodies.
+People are coming to realize that the old-fashioned way of doing things seemed to be better for our bodies.

 Why Are Whole Foods Better For Me?

 I love the saying that my doctor told me and it is a good point of reference for knowing the majority of good foods from the bad ones.
 He told me “If you can get it in a box, a bag, or pick it up in a drive-through, your body can not process it correctly.”

 Our bodies were made to process plants and animals without modifiers, preservatives, hormones and other chemicals that are regularly pumped into our food supply.
 That is Mother Nature’s way.

 Also to maintain costs and freshness much of your processed food has a majority of its nutrients blasted away before you even enter your grocery store.
 Your body’s cells perform better when they are getting all the nutrients that they need.